BLKSerene/Wordless/README.md

 \* Microsoft 97-03 Word documents (\*.doc) are not supported.<br>
 \* Non-text files will be converted to text files first before being added to the *File Table*.
 You can check the converted files under folder **Import** at the installation location of *Wordless* on your computer.
 You can change this location via **Menu → Preferences → Settings → Import → Temporary Files → Default Path**.

+### Work Area - Overview
+In *Overview*, you can check/compare the language features of different files.

+1. **Count of Paragraphs**:<br>
+	Number of paragraphs in each file.
+Each line in the file will be counted as one paragraph.
+Blank lines and lines containing only spaces, tabs and other invisible characters are ignored.

+2. **Count of Sentences**:<br>
+	Number of sentences in each file. *Wordless* will automatically apply the built-in sentence tokenizer according to the language of each file in order to calculate the number of sentences in each file.
+You can change the sentence tokenizer settings via **Menu → Preferences → Settings → Sentence Tokenization → Sentence Tokenizer Settings**.

+3. **Count of Tokens**:<br>
+	Number of tokens in each file. *Wordless* will automatically apply the built-in word tokenizer according to the language of each file in order to calculate the number of tokens in each file.
+You can change the word tokenizer settings via **Menu → Preferences → Settings → Word Tokenization → Word Tokenizer Settings**.

+	You can tell *Wordless* what should be counted as a "token" by modifying **Token Settings** in the *Settings Area*

+4. **Count of Types**:<br>
+	Number of token types in each file.

+5. **Count of Caracters**:<br>
+	Number of single characters in each file.
+Spaces, tabs and all other invisible characters are ignored.

+6. **Type-Token Ratio**:<br>
+	Number of token types divided by number of tokens.

+7. **Type-Token Ratio (Standardized)**:<br>
+	Standardized type-token ratio.
+Each file will be divided into several sub-sections with each one consisting of 1000 tokens by default and type-token ratio will be calculated for each part.
+The standardized type-token ratio of each file is then averaged out over all sub-sections.
+You can change the number of tokens in each sub-section via **Generation Settings → Base of standardized type-token ratio**.

+8. **Average Paragraph Length (in Sentence)**:<br>
+	Number of sentences divided by number of paragraphs.

+9. **Average Paragraph Length (in Token)**:<br>
+	Number of Tokens divided by number of paragraphs.

+10. **Average Sentence Length (in Token)**:<br>
+	Number of tokens divided by number of sentences.

+11. **Average Token Length (in Character)**:<br>
+	Number of characters divided by number of tokens.

+12. **Count of n-length Tokens**:<br>
+	Number of n-length tokens, where n = 1, 2, 3, etc.

 <span id="doc-zho"></span>
 ## Documentation - Chinese (Simplified)
 Editing...